Resume and Cover Letters

 • List of references

-• Brochures or web page printouts on your employers / internships / professional affiliations / community service sites
+• Brochures or web page printouts on your employers, internships, professional affiliations, and/or community service sites

 • Complete job descriptions of positions you have held